Chisholm Trail (CT) Advancement Overview

-In addition to these specific subcommittees, the CT Advancement Committee is charged with promoting advancement throughout the entire scouting program.
-This includes promoting advancement, providing guidance on advancement procedures for individual units and the district in general, supporting the CT Training committee for advancement procedures, and recommend youth members and unit / district scouters for special awards and recognition.
+Beyond these focused efforts, the CT Advancement Committee is tasked with nurturing advancement throughout the entire Scouting program.
+It promotes advancement opportunities, offers guidance on advancement procedures to units and the district, supports the CT Training Committee in refining these procedures, and helps identify outstanding youth members and leaders for special awards and recognition.

 Eagle Scout Board of Review Process